Keyri-Co/keyri-ios-whitelabel-sdk/README.md

 *   `func listAssociationKeys(): [String: String]` - returns a map of username to association key, every such key on the device

+  `func listUniqueAccounts(): [String: String]` - returns a map of username to association key, every such key on the device, but without the annonymous account as is returned above

 `payload` can be anything (session token or a stringified JSON containing multiple items.
 Can include things like publicUserId, timestamp, customSignedData and ECDSA signature).

 ### **Session Object**